aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

     # glueContext.purge_s3_path(storage_location, options={ 'retentionPeriod': 0 })
     ```

 * There is no limitation to the databases and tables that can be referenced and joined in your Spark SQL query.
-Any table in the Glue Catalog is available.
+Any table in the Data Catalog is available.

 * If no Spark SQL file exists, there will be no error in the workflow.
 The Spark SQL file is optional; without it, **no table will be created in the Consume bucket**.
 It is often useful to skip this file initially to facilitate iteratively building a data workflow.